 “Mom?
 Excuse me.”

+Like clockwork.
 “Wow,” I said, taking a deep breath.
-Patience, Lisa.
+‘Easy, Lisa,’ I told myself.
 “You sure are talking a lot today.
 Doesn’t that hurt your throat?”

 “Oh, honey!”
 I jumped up and grabbed a Kleenex, wiping her nose and mouth quickly.
 “Swallow,” I said, holding the straw of her water jug to her mouth.
 “Breathe,” I directed.
 She cleared her throat repeatedly then took a shaky breath as she tried to calm herself.

-When she could talk, she said softly, “I get it, Mom.”
-Speaking with a wisdom I forget she is capable of, her words held the implication that she did indeed understand how swamped I was and that she was doing her best not to need too much from me.
+“I get it, Mom,” she said softly, speaking with a wisdom I forget she is capable of.
+Her words held the implication that she did indeed understand how swamped I was and she was doing her best not to need too much from me.

-Remorse hit me like a wave.
-My heart broke open wide.
-The tightness in my chest loosened and slid away as I gathered her in my arms.
-She buried her gooey face in my belly and we both cried.
+Remorse hit me like a wave and broke my heart wide open.
+It also loosened the tightness in my chest.
+I gathered her in my arms and as Sydney buried her gooey face in my belly, we both cried.

-In the past I would have castigated myself for being a bad mother, but as an older parent, my compassion extends to myself as well.
-With maturity comes the recognition that when I’m drained by overdoing, I lack what she needs from me; it’s just not there.
-I can’t make it materialize.
-Conclusion: In order to take care of Sydney, I need to take care of myself.
+In the past I would have castigated myself for being a bad mother.
+But as an older parent, my compassion extends to myself as well as my child.
+With maturity comes the recognition that when I’m drained by overdoing, I’m unable to give her what she needs.
+It’s just not there and I can’t make it materialize.
+I’ve come to the conclusion that in order to take care of Sydney, I must take care of myself.

-The overdoing has to stop.
-This I know.
-How I to change it, I have not known.
-But perhaps the analogy of sand, pebbles and rocks in a glass jar illustrates how.
-My time – a finite amount – is represented by the glass jar; the sand, pebbles and rocks are all the many, many things that fill that time, ranging from smallest to biggest.
-Fill the jar starting with the sand and only a few big rocks will fit.
-But reverse the order and miraculously, everything slips into place.
-It becomes clear to me: if the big rocks are gonna fit, they must go in first.
+This busy-ness has to stop.
+This I’ve known.
+How I to change it, I have not.
+But perhaps Stephen Covey’s analogy of sand and pebbles in a glass jar might give me an idea of how.
+The jar, a limited container, represents time.
+Sand and rocks of all sizes are all the many, many ways we spend our time.
+Fill the jar with the sand first, then pebbles, and only a few big rocks will fit.
+But reverse the order, starting with the largest and most important items, and miraculously, everything slips into place.

 My friend, Jackie once told me, special-needs mom to special-needs mom: “There is just no way to get it all done, so I have to let some things, the less important things slip.”
-Since it is my jar, I get to decide what’s more, and less, important.
-If worry about the big rocks, the rest can slip.
+It seems simple, really.
+I get to decide what’s more––and less––important.
+If I focus on the big rocks, the rest can slip.
 No more running out of time for what really matters.

 “Do you want to watch a movie?”
 I asked.

-She looked crestfallen.
-I’m sure she was thinking, ‘Mom is shoving me off again.’
+She looked crestfallen, surely thinking, ‘Mom is shoving me off again.’

-I added, “With me?” and a smile lit up her face as we headed to the couch.
+“With me?”
+I added.
+A smile lit up her face and we headed to the couch.

 Like this: